SessionsBot/docs/src/getting-started.md

 ## Setting Up {#setup}
 After inviting Sessions Bot to a new Discord Server it will send a greeting/how-to setup message in any available text/chat channel.

-If no text channel is available, the bot will then try to send the greeting via dm to the inviting user or server owner.
+If no text channel is available, the bot will then attempt to send the greeting via dm to the server owner.

 ::: details Don't see your greeting message?
 If for some reason the greeting message is unavailable, don't worry!